![[Translate to English:] [Translate to English:]](/fileadmin/_processed_/0/b/csm_Papyrusmuseum_Header_a39f0e5dbb.jpg)

 Papyrus Museum

-The Papyrus Museum of the Austrian National Library has some 300 unique objects from three millennia of Egyptian culture on display.
 In addition to the Book of the Dead and mummy portraits, there are different scripts in numerous languages on papyrus, that make the museum famous: From spells on an amulet for protection against illnesses to a lease contract for an oil mill, they document the diversity of cultures on the Nile from the 15th century BC to the 15th century AD.

 Highlights